 Meet winemakers and artisans, feast on local flavors and get acquainted with a community of pioneering wineries.
 Explore Oregon, the wine lover’s way, from the Willamette Valley to the glorious Oregon coast.

 Sip and savor the best of Oregon with Adelsheim Vineyard

-Best of the Willamette Valley, wine country and the Oregon coast
+Best of Oregon from the Willamette Valley to the coast

 If you love celebrating heritage, craftsmanship and the art of fine wine, this trip is for you.
-If you dream of valleys overflowing with vineyards and an otherworldly coastline, join us.
+If you can’t wait for a valley of overflowing vineyards and an otherworldly coastline, join us.
 Come to the Pacific Wonderland and appreciate it as only a true Oregonian could.